droidconKE/droidconKE2020App/README.md

 	- Room
 	- ViewModel
 	- Lifecycle
-2. Coroutines
+2. Coroutines - For Concurrency and Asynchronous tasks
-3. Retrofit
+3. Retrofit - For network requests
-4. Koin
+4. Koin - For Dependency Injection
 5. Crashlytics
-6. Coil - For Image Loading
+6. Coil - For Image Loading and Caching
 7. Firebase Perf - For analyzing app perfomance
 8. Testing Dependencies -
 	- JUnit